wqking/metapp/doc/about_document.md

 The folder structure in `docsrc` is same as `doc`.
 The files in `docsrc` are created in the same sub folder in `doc`.
 There are some files create in special folders.

 doc_readme.cpp -> metapp/readme.md # the main readme
+doc_document_readme.cpp -> metapp/doc/readme.md